Funny Presentations: They’re the Ones You Remember

 Use Humor in a Business Presentation

-The best time to deliver a serious point—one you really want to drive home with your listeners—is right after they laugh.
+The best time to deliver a serious point—one you want to drive home with your listeners—is right after they laugh.
 Why?
 Because laughing is a tension reliever.
-When your audience is relaxed and attentive, you can hit them with something you really want them to remember.
+When your audience is relaxed and attentive, you can hit them with something you want them to remember.

 How to Use Humor in Presentations

-Part of the planning process is knowing the audience will “get” your humor.
+Part of planning is knowing the audience will “get” your humor.
 Jokes that reference pop culture won’t get the same response from a group of seniors as they will from a room full of teenagers.
 A quip about ledgers and income statements will be lost on people who don’t know the first thing about accounting.
 Take the demographics and general interests of your audience into consideration.
 Everyone loves a good laugh—so the more information you have on your listeners, the easier it will be to tickle their funny bones.
-Needs a few ideas on how exactly you can add some humor to your next presentation?
+Do you need a few ideas on how exactly you can add some humor to your next presentation?
 Try these:

-Funny quotes: Did you know that the Beatles songs “A Hard Day’s Night,” “Eight Days a Week” and “Tomorrow Never Knows” came from Ringo Starr mixing up his words?
+Funny quotes: Did you know that the Beatles songs “A Hard Day’s Night,” “Eight Days a Week,” and “Tomorrow Never Knows” came from Ringo Starr mixing up his words?
 People say the darnedest things and it can be pure gold—just ask the Fab Four.

 Find a funny quote that lends itself to your topic, and use it at the appropriate time.
-Jump on Google and search for “funny quotes,” but remember to do your homework and verify that a) the quote is accurate; and b) it’s attributed to the correct person.
+Jump on Google and search for “funny quotes,” but remember to do your homework and verify that a) the quote is accurate and b) it’s attributed to the correct person.

 Funny analogies: Winston Churchill once said “a good speech should be like a woman’s skirt: long enough to cover the subject and short enough to create interest.”
 This is a double whammy—not only is that a funny quote, but it’s a great analogy, too.